PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Tables of properties

 \section{Tables of properties}

-\tablefoot{\textit{Global properties of the galaxies:} Right Ascension (RA), Declination (Dec), inclination ($i$), distance ($D$), stellar mass (M${_\star}$), specific star formation rate (SFR/M$_{\star}$), and the PHANGS-JWST cycle of the galaxy. \textit{Cloud properties:} the fraction of flux in all the clouds with respect to the total flux of the galaxy $f_{all}$, the fraction of flux in the clouds after flagging and used in the analysis $f_{flg}$, median cloud surface density ($\sigmol$), equivalent radius of the cloud ($\Reff$), and molecular mass ($\Mmol$).
-The 84 - 50 and 50 - 16 percentiles are shown in superscript and subscript, respectively.}
+\tablefoot{\textit{Global properties of the galaxies:} Right Ascension (RA), Declination (Dec), $i$, $D$, M${_\star}$, sSFR, and the PHANGS-JWST cycle of the galaxy. \textit{Cloud properties:} the fraction of flux in all the clouds with respect to the total flux of the galaxy $f_{all}$, the fraction of flux in the clouds after flagging and used in the analysis $f_{flg}$, median $\sigmol$, $\Reff$, and $\Mmol$.
+The 84th - 50th and 50th - 16th percentiles are shown in superscript and subscript, respectively.}